Uberi/uw-cs350-development-environment/README.md

 Building
 --------

+This section contains instructions for building the Docker image from scratch.
+You probably don't need to do this unless you're making your own image based on this one.
+If you just want to do your assignments in the development environment, refer to the "Usage" section above.

 First, make sure you have Docker - refer to the [official Docker installation instructions](https://docs.docker.com/engine/installation/) for details.

 Download all of the [archives listed in the Step 1 table](https://www.student.cs.uwaterloo.ca/~cs350/common/Install161NonCS.html), and place them in the same directory as this README.
 The `os161.tar.gz` archive is technically not necessary for building the image, but you will need it to actually use the environment.